bea-bny/recent-files-macos-swift/README.md

 # Recent Files for macOS

+Recent Files opens with a keyboard shortcut whenever you need it, then gets out of your way when you’re done.
-Recent Files gives you a live view of files you’ve just created or modified, so you can get back to them without searching through Finder.
-Choose the folders and time range to watch, then search, reveal a file in Finder, or copy its path.
+It gives you a live view of files you’ve just created or modified, so you can get back to them without searching through Finder.
+Choose which folders and time range to watch, then search, reveal a file in Finder, or copy its path.
 Everything runs locally on your Mac.

 ## Screenshots